octo-technology/OpenTezos/docs/dapp/front.md

   }, [contract]);
 ```

-Finally, our storage information will be display as plain text.
+Finally, our storage information will be displayed as plain text.
 Our Raffle app is:

 ``` typescript jsx
 import React, { useState } from 'react';